 It’s probably not the first thing on your mind when you’re filled with the excitement of hunting down your forever home, but it should be.
-Take heed of these warning signs so you can avoid making potentially one of the most costly mistakes of your life:
+It doesn’t matter if you’re hoping to buy a house in Melbourne, Hobart, or Ulaanbaatar, the same principles apply worldwide.
+S take heed of these warning signs so you can avoid making potentially one of the most costly mistakes of your life:

 This really does go without saying but is also not always something you can notice at first glance, which is often all you have at a house inspection.
 I mean sure, there are definitely obvious building defects that you wouldn’t miss like the roof caving in or a giant hole in the wall…unless you were in serious denial that is.
 However, more often than not, structural and cosmetic damage is very well hidden, until that fateful day when the rain comes, or your dad who worked in construction comes round for a visit, or Sally the electrician from next door drops by for a coffee… this is when the awful truth comes out.